DipHE, BA (Hons), GDip and MA in Theology, Ministry and Mission

 Ordained Ministry students study either part or full-time at our Malling Abbey and/or Trinity House (Borough High Street) teaching centres.
 Each year, they also attend at least six residential weekends and a week-long residential school in Canterbury.

 How much study time is involved?

 Full-time students attend evening classes or daytime classes, or a mixture of these.
-They typically take two modules each term in Biblical Studies, Christian Doctrine, Church History, Ethics, Worship and Liturgy and Pastoral Theology.
+They typically take two modules each term in Biblical Studies, Christian Doctrine, Church History, Ethics, Worship and Liturgy, and so on.

 Part-time students attend either evening or day classes, taking only one module per term in the above subject areas.

 Ordinands, both full and part-time, also take one or two pathway specific modules each year.
 Each of these involve a placement and one or two assignments.
 The teaching for these modules takes place at residential teaching events.